Wise Giants Reading time: 3 minutes read

 The Wise Owl of Shell Shore

-An Adventure in friendship
+An Adventure in Friendship

 On a warm, sandy beach where gentle waves whispered secrets to seashells, there lived an old owl named Professor Horace.
-Unlike other owls who preferred dark forests, Horace made his home in a tall lighthouse, where he could watch over all the beach creatures.
+Unlike other owls who preferred quiet forests, Horace made his home in a tall lighthouse, where he could watch over all the beach creatures.

 One misty morning, a tiny hermit crab named Pearl scuttled up to the lighthouse, dragging a shell that seemed too heavy for her.
 Instead of letting Pearl explain, Horace immediately suggested she find a smaller shell.